AnyLog-co/documentation/examples/Secure Network.md

 ## Key-Based Authentication

-These processes are based on the following processes:
+The Key-Based Authentication enables the following:
 * Each node is assigned with a private key and a public key^.
 * A message from a node to a peer is signed by the private key.
-* The peer receiving th message authenticates the sender using the public key.
+* A peer node receiving a message authenticates the sender using the public key.
 * If the sender is authenticated, the sender permissions are validated using the relevant policies.
-* If the sender is authenticated, and the message request is permitted, the message will be processed.
+* A message is processed on the receiver node, if the sender is authenticated, and the sender is permitted to sent messages of that type.

 ^Note: A private key and a public key can be assigned to users - it allows for administrators to operate on the node's CLI using their assigned permissions which may be less restrictive compared to the permissions assigned to the node.